isd-sgcu/onboarding-backend/golang/2-dependency-injection/README.md

 Dependency Injection is a technique that allows us to write code that is more modular, testable, and maintainable.
 It is a way to remove hard-coded dependencies and make it possible to change them easily.

 We don't want to store orders as a map because when the program is restarted, the orders will be lost.
 We want to store the orders in a database.
 We can use an interface to abstract the database operations and use dependency injection to inject that interface into the service.
 We call interfaces that are used for database/stores operations "repositories".

+## New files
+### /repository/cart.repository.go
+Repository file for cart.
+It is the interface that abstracts the database operations.